-A rigid study schedule?
-Do you really have to be that type of anal person to do well on the MCAT?
+A rigid study plan for the MCAT?
+Do you really have to be that type of anal person to do well on this important exam?
 The answer is yes.

 At Brainscape, we're the developers of the world's most effective MCAT study app, and we're passionate about optimizing the learning process and sharing techniques that help students excel.
-Managing your time well with a study schedule is one of them.
+Managing your time well with a rigorous study plan for the MCAT is one of them.

-To that end, you’ll need to develop a study plan.
-When putting your plan together, keep these three general principles in mind:
+To that end, when putting your MCAT study plan together, keep these three general principles in mind:

 - Balance your time between content studying and timed practice.

 - Be conservative with your goals.

 - Build-in LOTS of time to review your work.